JohanRensfeldt/Group11_Project/README.md

 ## Task:
-(1) Which keywords can let your comments get a higher score in Reddit?
-(2) Compared the run time of (1) with and without using pyspark
+(1) Which keywords can let your comments get a higher score in Reddit?(it would run out of menory without using python)

+## Pre-processing(use RC_2011-08 Original size:7.03 GB)
+Drop comments that less than 5 letters
+Drop comments that have been deleted